rohan07-design/weatherApp/README.md

 ⚙️ Deployment

--This app is deployed on Render
+- This app is deployed on Render

--The server listens on the port assigned by Render via process.env.PORT.
+- The server listens on the port assigned by Render via process.env.PORT.

--The start script uses node index.js for production.
+- The start script uses node index.js for production.

--The API key is securely stored as an environment variable in Render dashboard.
+- The API key is securely stored as an environment variable in Render dashboard.

 📂 Project Structure